LeanSeverino1022/not-just-a-day/README.md

 npm3.
 I was getting errors with tailwind and vscode so I used stylelint to solve the issues...
 This is the guide I followed https://www.meidev.co/blog/visual-studio-code-css-linting-with-tailwind/

+### How to add new images to slide images widget
+-